AmirHamzahR/Acceleration-of-Circuit-Simulation/Daybook-loggings.md

 LTspice:
 ![](circuit_test/Python/linear_test1_lts.png)

+The orderings are seem to be different due to different naming convention on the LTspice models but the results are the same nonetheless.
 Tomorrow, I will simulate 2 more linear circuit from this code and then move on towards non-linear circuits.
+I will also try to add more components to be simulated for (eg. capacitor, voltage source, inductor)